DA2412/IET_Inverse_Equilibrium_Tool/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-# References
+# References & links
-[1] Abate, D., and P. Bettini.
+*  Abate, D., and P. Bettini.
 "An inverse equilibrium tool to define axisymmetric plasma equilibria."
 Plasma Physics and Controlled Fusion 61.10 (2019): 105016  doi: https://iopscience.iop.org/article/10.1088/1361-6587/ab3f09
-[2] IET logo designed by http://www.riccardopirotto.com/
+* IET logo designed by http://www.riccardopirotto.com/

 # User manual
 See the documentation Documentation/IET_User_Manual_Document.pdf